kimoppalfens/kimoppalfens.github.io/_posts/2017-11-21- CoMGMT usecase - Part 2.md

 ![alt]({{ site.url }}{{ site.baseurl }}/images/CoMgmt/AzureADsync17.PNG)

-**Note** As you have noticed, both the Apps need some permissions to function, however it would not make sense that they would approve their own requested permissions, hence these extra steps that give you the final control over what happens or not.
+**Note** As you have noticed, both the Apps need some permissions to function, however it would not make sense that they would approve their own requested permissions, hence these extra steps that give you the final control over what happens.

 Once that is done, you can trigger a full Sync in the Admin UI.
-Synchronisation details are found in the "SMS_AzureAD_Discovery_Agent.Log"
+Synchronization details are found in the "SMS_AzureAD_Discovery_Agent.Log"

 ![alt]({{ site.url }}{{ site.baseurl }}/images/CoMgmt/AzureADsync18.PNG)